abuchmueller/Twitmo/README.md

            file_name = "tweets_from_us_mainland.json")
 ```

-## Parse your tweets from a json file
+## Load your tweets from a json file into a data frame

 A small sample with raw tweets is included in the package.
 Access via: